 “The skin is covered in fine hairs — think of the dreaded peach fuzz — and each hair follicle contains a sebaceous gland that produces oil,” explains Dr. Amelia K. Dr. Hausauer, Director of Dermatology of Aesthetx™ in Silicon Valley.
 “Sebaceous filaments are made of sebum, with a combination of squalene, wax esters, and triglycerides that keep your skin lubricated and hydrated.”

 Adds Suen Lee, Medical Aesthetician at Tribeca MedSpa™, “Sebaceous filaments allow your own sebum to reach the skin’s surface to naturally moisturize.”
-And while a built-in skin hydrator sounds wonderful, it comes at a cost: a grey or tan appearance that can make pores appear enlarged.
+And while a built-in skin hydrator sounds wonderful, sebaceous filaments come at a cost: a grey or tan appearance that can make pores appear enlarged.

 How do sebaceous filaments differ from blackheads?